-(9) Coupon is not subject to a LIBOR or Prime rate floor.
-(10) Represents the purchase of a security with delayed settlement or a revolving line of credit that is currently an unfunded investment.
+- (6) (7) (8) (9) (10) Non-income producing securities.
+The securities, or a portion thereof, are not pledged as collateral under the Credit Facility.
+All other securities are pledged as collateral under the Credit Facility and held through Funding I. Coupon is not subject to a LIBOR or Prime rate floor.
+Represents the purchase of a security with delayed settlement or a revolving line of credit that is currently an unfunded investment.
 This security does not earn a basis point spread above an index while it is unfunded.
-(11) The investment is treated as a non-qualifying asset under Section 55(a) of the 1940 Act.
+The investment is treated as a non-qualifying asset under Section 55(a) of the 1940 Act.
 Under the 1940 Act, we may not acquire any non-qualifying asset unless, at the time the acquisition is made, qualifying assets represent at least 70% of our total assets.

-(12) Par amount is denominated in Canadian Dollars.
+Par amount is denominated in Canadian Dollars.

+- (11)

+- (12)

-PENNANTPARK FLOATING RATE CAPITAL LTD. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS DECEMBER 31, 2016 (Unaudited)
+PENNANTPARK FLOATING RATE CAPITAL LTD. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS JUNE 30, 2017 (Unaudited)